kyleboas/tacticsjournal.com/_posts/2024/08/2024-08-19-sponsor-classic-football-shirts.md

 image: "https://raw.githubusercontent.com/kyleboas/images/main/uploads/2024/08/18/Image-18Aug2024_01:54:31.png"
 ---

-If I wanted to buy a rare or unique football shirt from the past, I would buy it from [Classic Football Shirts](https://www.classicfootballshirts.co.uk/?ref=mzgymjq&cid=&utm_source=affiliates).
+If I wanted to buy a rare or unique football shirt from the past, I would buy from [Classic Football Shirts](https://www.classicfootballshirts.co.uk/?ref=mzgymjq&cid=&utm_source=affiliates).
 They are the market leader in original classic and authentic football shirts.

 <!---more--->